Corporate Governance: Definition, Pillars & Format

 The role of corporate governance is to ensure transparency and accountability.
 By doing so, management align their interests with that of the shareholders.
 If they are not held accountable, they may be incentivized by short-term gains at the cost of long-term stability for the firm.
 Examples include the likes of Enron.

-The four pillars of corporate governance include: accountability, fairness, transparency, and, leadership and stakeholder management.
+The four pillars of corporate governance include: accountability, fairness, transparency, and responsibility.

 Corporate governance is the framework which establishes the relationship between management and the board, and those of the various stakeholders such as suppliers, employees, and shareholders.
 It sets the basis for how the firm operates and makes decisions.